wp-plugins/woopra/readme.txt

 A. Make sure you have flash installed and be sure you are not stopping or blocking flash from loading.

 Q. How do I get an API Key?
-A. If you have downloaded this and have never signed up, please visit http://www.woopra.com to sign up.
-Once your site is approved you can get your API key from your members section.
+A. You must be invited (for free account) or sign up for a paid account to use Woopra.

 Q. I can not see anything under 'Woopra Analytics' even though I have an API Key.
-A. Make sure your site is registered exactly like it should be in the Woopra Members area.
+A. Make sure your site is registered exactly like it should be in the Woopra Members area that matches your WordPress SiteUrl.
+(A fix will be along shortly.)

 == Changelog ==

+= 1.4.3 (10-12-09) =

+* [NEW] Adding Error Handling Code
+* [ACTIVATED] Uncommented code for events to work now!
+(Posting Comment, Searching)
+* [BUG] Javascript for the Frontend again is updated to work with the new Woopra.js master file.
+* [BUG] Fixed 'Site not part of...'.
+In most cases the XML data returned was not being inturpted correctly.
+* [CHANGE] Events code re-written from scratch.
+* [CHANGE] No more dropdown for the 'Timeout' feild.
+This value must be a whole number.
+Numbers will round down to the lower number if it's set a fraction.
+Setting it to '0' (Zero) will remove the override timeout.

 = 1.4.2 (08-24-09) =